pip-services-samples/sample-beacons-node/Readme.md

 </p>

 To write the code we are going to use Pip.Services cross-language and cross-platform microservices toolkit.
-If you are insterested to learn more about Pip.Services, please, go to [http://github.com/pip-services/pip-services](http://github.com/pip-services/pip-services).
+If you are interested to learn more about Pip.Services, please, go to [http://github.com/pip-services/pip-services](http://github.com/pip-services/pip-services).

 The microservice has the following design: